tvcutsem/distributed-systems/indirect_communication/tuple_spaces/README.md

 Write operations have *O(m)* time complexity, with *m* the total number of readers or takers waiting for a matching tuple.
 We sacrifice efficiency for the sake of simplicity.

-### Acknowledgements

-This tuple space API and some of the example code was inspired by [dRuby](https://www.druby.org/sidruby/the-druby-book.html) and its [Rinda](https://www.druby.org/sidruby/6-coordinating-processes-using-rinda.html) tuple spaces.